skaynetmen/watermark/README.md

 - ruby - a dynamic, open source programming language with a focus on simplicity and productivity
 - sass - is the most mature, stable, and powerful professional grade CSS extension language in the world
 - compass - is an open-source CSS Authoring Framework
+- php >=5.4 with Imagick - Hypertext Preprocessor
+- composer - dependency Manager for PHP

 ### Installation